Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 09.40.13 UTC
+- WIB: Sabtu, 7 Maret 2026 11.37.29 UTC
-- WITA: Sabtu, 7 Maret 2026 10.40.13 UTC
+- WITA: Sabtu, 7 Maret 2026 12.37.29 UTC
-- WIT: Sabtu, 7 Maret 2026 11.40.13 UTC
+- WIT: Sabtu, 7 Maret 2026 13.37.29 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude